Eurovision Song Contest 2014: Broadcasts

 Most countries sent commentators to Copenhagen or commentated from their own country, in order to add insight to the participants and, if necessary, the provision of voting information.

 It was reported by the EBU that the 2014 contest was viewed by a worldwide television audience of a record breaking 195 million viewers.

-Incidents
+Incidents and controversies

 Armenian contestant's statements

 On the week of the contest, Armenian contestant Aram Mp3 commented on Conchita Wurst's image by saying that her lifestyle was "not natural" and that she needed to decide to be either a woman or a man.
 The statement sparked controversy, following which Aram Mp3 apologised and added that what he said was meant to be a joke.
 Wurst accepted the apology, by stating, "I have to say that if it's a joke it's not funny... but he apologised and that's fine for me."

 Georgia jury votes

 Georgia's jury votes in the Grand Final were all declared invalid, as all the jury members had voted exactly the same from 3 points up to 12 points.
 According to EBU, this constitutes a statistical impossibility.
 Therefore, only Georgia's televoting result was used for the distribution of the Georgian points in the Grand Final.